Press Kit

 Matthew Olivier (b.
 1991) is a Canadian visual artist and conceptual artist, with major practices in painting and writing.
 He maintains two parallel practices.
 His painting practice runs at matthewolivier.com, in the lineage of European figurative painting.
 His writing and video practice constitutes Codex Algorithm — the major conceptual artwork of his career, and the work to which this site is dedicated.

 Codex Algorithm is a long-form sequence of algorithmic essays — short films and writings, one per painting — voiced by Olivier’s recurring narrator, “the voice in my head.”
 The work reads paintings from across the historical record as early instances of the attention-engineering now formalised by the algorithmic feed.
 The narrator’s voice — Olivier’s recurring “voice in my head” — is rendered through synthesis as a deliberate mask, in keeping with the work’s argument that the medium is the message.
 The writing, the reading, and the argument are the artist’s own.
-Reaching hundreds of millions of viewers across the platforms that distribute it, the work treats the feed itself as both venue and medium: each essay is composed for that feed — made for it, not adapted to it.
+Reaching hundreds of millions of viewers per year across the platforms that distribute it, the work treats the feed itself as both venue and medium: each essay is composed for that feed — made for it, not adapted to it.

 — II —